meain/yaq/README.md

 Browser extension to do LLM stuff.
 Ask questions about a blog, press release or a YouTube video.
 It seems to even work on GitHub code and tickets in linear or GH.
+Oh and I have used it to help me review PRs on GH as well.

 https://github.com/user-attachments/assets/1680801a-7b0e-4564-bfa6-e5ede583a71e